pydam/EmaLink/firmware/Readme.md

   - Click BGBuild menu item, and choose "Manually Select"
   - Choose My Computer -> C: -> Bluegiga -> blue-1.8.0-143 (or similar) -> bin -> bgbuild

-## Connecting the CC Debugger to the RileyLink
+## Connecting the CC Debugger to EmaLink

 <Picture to be added>